gvwilson/thirdbit/src/fiction/iffy/index.md

 Why was it approaching from the west?
 Halley lay east of them.
 Unless—
-"Uncle Jack!" she shouted,
+"Uncle Jack!" she shouted.
-sprinting toward the pilot house.
 "Uncle Jack, it's the Zillions!
 They're comin' back for us!"

-"Hang about a sec," her uncle said to a face on to the control panel as she charged in.
+"Hang about a sec," her uncle said to a face on to the control panel as she charged into the pilot house.
 "What?"

 "Uncle Jack," she panted.